IK-AVI/doctest/bli-guides/bli-quick-setup-guide.md

 <img src="pictures/bli-quick-setup-guide/Adding_2.PNG" alt="drawing" width="300px"/>
 </p>

-+ In the list select the product you want to add and click on "Assign to zone".
++ Select the product you want to add from the list and click on "Assign to zone".
 Assign the product to the zone you just created.

 <p align="center">
 <img src="pictures/bli-quick-setup-guide/Adding_3.PNG" alt="drawing" width="300px"/>